SSWConsulting/SSW.Rules.Content/rules/when-you-follow-a-rule-do-you-know-to-refer-to-it-including-the-icon/rule.md

 ---
+seoDescription: "When following a rule, refer to its URL including the icon."
 type: rule
 archivedreason: Replaced by [https://www.ssw.com.au/rules/link-emails-to-the-rule-or-template-they-follow](/rules/link-emails-to-the-rule-or-template-they-follow)
 title: When you follow a rule do you know to refer to it (including the icon)?